-- School Nurses

-- registered staff nurses

-- Health care support staff
+- Registered School Nurses - Health care support staff

 Children/young people, parents/carers can request a health appointment at any time by contacting the service on 01324 679129.

 Referral to the School Nursing Service can be made by Education, Social Work, GP or other Health Care Professionals.